hansifer/tab-copy/website/src/pages/privacy.md

 ## Changes to This Policy

 Any changes to Tab Copy's features that affect the transmission, storage, sharing, use, or access of personal data will be outlined in updated versions of this privacy policy.
 These changes will be communicated to you through Tab Copy's interface or via email if you have opted into notifications.

-For example, potential future features like cloud-based clipboard may require additional data protection measures.
-These features will be available on an opt-in basis, where applicable.

 ## Contact Us